This article is a reproduction of the information in the PM8 help file and it also appears in the PM8 PDF documentation

 To restore a backup:

-Selectbutton, and select the backup file (the FBK file) for database.
+Selectbutton, and select the backup file (the FBK file) for database, document database or both.
 If you zipped the backup, you must first extract the backup files from the zip archive (using WinZip or similar).

 The Output additional progress and diagnostic messages option produces messages about the various stages of restore.
 Many messages are produced and the restore will therefore run measurably slower.
-There is no need to use this option unless instructed to by ProMaster Key Manager support staff.
+There is no need to use this option unless instructed to by ProMaster Master-Keying support staff.

 In the ideal world you would create daily backups.